rmsk2/6502profiler/README.md

 access routines from the source directory.
 The test drivers are automatically assembled (or compiled) into the test binary directory.
 This directory is specified by `AcmeBinDir`.

-The `verify` command then loads the test driver binary and a corresponding Lua test script.
+The `verify` command loads the test driver binary and a corresponding Lua test script.
 This script has to define at least two functions `arrange` and `assert`.
 Before running the test driver in the emulator the `verify` command calls the `arrange` function in the Lua script which can modify the emulator state before the test driver is run (for instance to arrange test data).
 Then the test driver is run by the emulator and after it finishes the `assert` function of the test script is called to evaluate